5. Hero Academy (iPhone/iPad)

 1. Letterpress (iPhone/iPad)

 There are mash-ups and then there’s Letterpress, the mash-up to beat them all, concocting an absurdly addictive stew from Boggle and Risk.
 The idea’s easy: find words on a five-by-five grid.
 But the cunning bit is any tiles surrounded by ones you’ve claimed are protected from your opponent during their next go.
 Letterpress therefore becomes a tug o’ war land-grab, more about strategic thinking than pure wordplay.
-For free, you can play two games simultaneously; £1.49/$1.99 unlocks unlimited games.
+For free, you can play two games simultaneously; £1.49/US$1.99 unlocks unlimited games.